alexzhangs/shadowsocks-manager/README.md

     After a few seconds, the created user ports should be available to your Shadowsocks client.

-1. The builtin local service manager for Shadowsocks python version
+1. The builtin local service manager for Shadowsocks python edition

-    There's a builtin local service manager available for the Shadowsocks `python version`.
+    There's a builtin local service manager available for the Shadowsocks `python edition`.

-    The `python version` is pre-installed with `shadowsocks-manager`.
+    The `python edition` is pre-installed with `shadowsocks-manager`.
 With the service manager, you can start&stop the local service daemon on-the-fly.
 Check it out from the web admin console `Home › Shadowsocks › Shadowsocks Nodes`, under the `SHADOWSOCKS MANAGERS` tab.

-    However the `traffice statistics` and `user port creation status` features are not available for the `python version`.
+    However the `traffice statistics` and `user port creation status` features are not available for the `python edition`.

 ## 4. Sendmail (Optional)